 (WITH) is a Special Interest Group within SHOT whose membership includes both men and women interested in gender issues.
 WITH has a two-fold purpose: to serve as a support group to encourage and energize women working within the profession and as an activist group that seeks to foster and promote gender analysis within the history of technology.
 As founding member and former SHOT President Daryl Hafter has written, WITH’s goal is to nurture “the subject and the people.”
 Membership in WITH is open to all members of SHOT.
 To find out more about WITH, please email Corinna Schlombs or Julie Cohn.

-Please find information concerning the WITH CONFERENCE GRANT – 2023 (tba, as soon as information is available you will find the link here)
+Please find information concerning the WITH CONFERENCE GRANT – 2023 (find the link here)